paed01/bpmn-engine/docs/Examples.md

 }, (err, execution) => {
   if (err) throw err;
   execution.once('end', () => {
+    console.log(execution.variables)
-    console.log('Script task output:', execution.variables.taskInput.serviceTask.result);
+    console.log('Script task output:', execution.variables.result);
   });
 });
 ```

 In the above example `request.get` will be called with `variables.apiPath`.
-The result is passed through `outputParameter` `result`.
+The result is saved on `variables.result`.

 Expressions can also be used if camunda extension `moddleOptions` are passed to engine.